-Any facility (a structure, infrastructure, equipment or service), that is adversely affected during a hazardous event may result in interruption of services and operations for the District at any time before, during and after the hazard event.
-A critical facility is classified by the following categories: (1) Essential Services Facilities, (2) At-risk Populations Facilities, (3) Hazardous Materials Facilities.
+Any facility, including without limitation, a structure, infrastructure, property, equipment or service, that if adversely affected during a hazard event may result in severe consequences to public health and safety or interrupt essential services and operations for the community at any time before, during and after the hazard event.

+A critical facility is classified by the following categories: (1) Essential Services Facilities, (2) At-risk Populations Facilities, (3) Hazardous Materials and Solid Waste Facilities.

 Table 7-4 lists critical facilities and other District assets identified by the District Planning Team as important to protect in the event of a disaster.
-RD 551's physical assets, valued at over \$5 million, consist of the buildings and infrastructure to support the District's operations.
-VERIFY VALUES AND ADD TO TABLE WITH DISTRICT ASSETS.
-ADD ANY OTHER DISTRICT FACILITIES AND ASSETS.
-FILL OUT LAST COLUMN OF TABLE - WHAT ARE THEY AT RISK FROM?
+RD 551's physical assets, valued at over \$290 million, consist of the buildings and infrastructure to support the District's operations.